In Toga Candida: Aftermath

 Cicero's speech was successful in persuading the conservative senators to support his candidacy over that of Catiline.
 With the senators came the support of their clients.
 In the election held a few days later, Cicero won with unanimous support from all the centuries that were called to vote.
 Hybrida secured the second consulship, while Catiline came third so was not elected.

 Cicero and Hybrida reconciled before their terms as consul began, because Cicero offered Hybrida the potentially lucrative proconsulship of the province of Macedonia after the end of their term.
 The two cooperated throughout their year in office.
 Cicero would later unsuccessfully defend Hybrida in court, when the latter was prosecuted for his actions in Macedonia.

 Conversely, Catiline was incensed, both by the electoral rejection and Cicero's tactics of invective personal attacks.
 This was Catiline's second unsuccessful attempt to secure the consulship and he was left almost bankrupt by the campaign, especially the bribes.
 He resolved to seize power by force and began recruiting other discontented politicians to organise a coup.
 The resulting Catilinarian conspiracy planned to kill Cicero and Hybrida, then take control of the government using an armed force.
 Responding to the conspiracy would dominate Cicero's consulship, during which he delivered several further speeches attacking Catiline, known as the Catilinarian orations.
-Cataline fled to his rebel army and was killed in battle, while Cicero executed several of Catiline's supporters without a trial - an action which would haunt his subsequent career and lead to Cicero's exile by Clodius.
+Catiline fled to his rebel army and was killed in battle, while Cicero executed several of Catiline's supporters without a trial - an action which would haunt his subsequent career and lead to Cicero's exile by Clodius.